Top 10 Online Brand Protection Companies in USA to Safeguard Your Brand in 2026

 How do online brand protection companies remove counterfeits?

-Online brand protection companies like RiskProfiler scan online marketplaces using AI image recognition and keyword detection to identify counterfeit listings.
+Online brand protection companies like RiskProfiler scan online marketplaces using AI image recognition, NLP, behavioral analysis, and keyword detection to identify counterfeit listings.
 Verified threats trigger automated DMCA and UDRP takedown requests sent directly to platforms and registrars.
 Most enterprise platforms remove listings within 24 to 48 hours.

 How much does brand protection software cost?